 Create your brand kit in PicMonkey:

-Now when you design in PicMonkey, your selected brand elements will appear front and center.
+Now when you design in PicMonkey, your brand's design elements will appear front and center.
+You'll also be able to find them elsewhere.
+Like the color picker and fonts list, for instance.

 How do I remove an asset from my Brand Kit?